Overview

 What about student medical or mental health counseling records?

 Under FERPA, all student medical and mental health records maintained by Rice University are either “Treatment Records” or “Education Records.”
 The majority of records maintained by Student Health Services (SHS) or Rice Counseling Center (RCC) are considered “Treatment Records” under FERPA.
-“Treatment records” are those made or maintained by a health care professional, are used only for a student's medical or psychological treatment, and maintained only in connection with providing the student treatment.
+“Treatment records” are those made or maintained by a healthcare professional, are used only for a student's medical or psychological treatment, and maintained only in connection with providing the student treatment.
 Treatment records from SHS or RCC are always subject to state law protections.
 And if a treatment record becomes an education record it is also subject to protection and rights under FERPA.
 (HIPAA does not apply to either Rice treatment records or education records.)

 FERPA Training